This is the multi-page printable view of this section. Click here to print.

 If the file metadata is corrupt, the file is lost.
 If the column metadata is corrupt, that column chunk is lost (but column chunks for this column in other row groups are okay).
 If a page header is corrupt, the remaining pages in that chunk are lost.
 If the data within a page is corrupt, that page is lost.
 The file will be more resilient to corruption with smaller row groups.

 Potential extension: With smaller row groups, the biggest issue is placing the file metadata at the end.
 If an error happens while writing the file metadata, all the data written will be unreadable.
 This can be fixed by writing the file metadata every Nth row group.
 Each file metadata would be cumulative and include all the row groups written so far.
-Combining this with the strategy used for orc or avro files using sync markers, a reader could recover partially written files.
+Combining this with the strategy used for rc or avro files using sync markers, a reader could recover partially written files.

-3.7 - Nulls
+3.8 - Nulls

 Nullity is encoded in the definition levels (which is run-length encoded).
 NULL values are not encoded in the data.
 For example, in a non-nested schema, a column with 1000 NULLs would be encoded with run-length encoding (0, 1000 times) for the definition levels and nothing else.